 About me

 I hold a Ph.D. in Political Science and International Relations and a M.S. in Applied Economics and Econometrics from the University of Souther California.
-I currently work as a Senior Applied Statistical Analyst (Senior Client/Branch Insight Analyst/Applied Statistical Analyst) for Edward Jones.
+I currently work as a Senior Data Analyst (Senior Client/Branch Insight Analyst/Applied Statistical Analyst) for Edward Jones.

 I draw upon a broad set of qualitative and quantitive methods.
 My dissertation project used social network analysis and network statistical models (exponential random graph models), a survey experiment, as well as evidence from stakeholder interviews and fieldwork in Germany.
-As a mixed-methods researcher in the industry I have heavily relied upon surveys, A/B tests, benchmark studies, cognitive testing, focus groups, interviews, usability testing as well as various supervised and unsupervised ML techniques including topic modeling, sentiment analysis, text similarity, dictionaries, and random forests.
+As a mixed-methods researcher with a primarily quantitative focus in the industry, I conduct large-scale surveys and experiments and apply advanced statistical and machine-learning techniques—topic modeling, sentiment analysis, clustering, text similarity, and random forests—to produce rigorous, data-driven insights.